x00tex/hackTheBox/Boxes/linux/Retired/sink/README.md

   * With `chunked` value Enable, Data is sent in a series of chunks.
   * The Content-Length header is omitted.
   * At the beginning of each chunk(data) you need to add the length of the current chunk in hexadecimal format, followed by '`\r\n`' and then the chunk itself, followed by another '`\r\n`'.
-  * The terminating chunk is a regular chunk, with the exception that its length is zero and formated same as regular data chunks.
+  * The terminating chunk is a regular chunk, with the exception that its length is zero and formatted same as regular data chunks.
 * [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616#section-4.4)

 **Resources for learning/understanding**